Opinion: Election defeat should galvanize Uganda's opposition | DW | 17.01.2021

 The longtime president has made his disdain for elections apparent.
 On numerous occasions, Museveni has made it clear that he will never give cede the power he took by gunpoint through mere pieces of paper.
 He expects Ugandans to appreciate his liberation-era record and sees himself as the "quota pin" in the bicycle — hard to remove once inserted.

-Museveni had said that Africa has a problem of leaders who overstay their welcome and in 2001 promised that would his last term.
-He has repeated that promise with each term since.
+Museveni had said that Africa has a problem of leaders who overstay their welcome and in 2001 promised that would be his last term.
+Two decades on, he has repeated that promise with each term since.

 More recently, Museveni said he did not believe that a leader older than 75 is capable and vowed to stand down after he hits that age.
 Then what?
 He removed the presidential age limit from the Constitution.